IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 		</tbody>
 	</table>

-	Finally, as with all of the %%ProductName%% %%ProductNameMVC%%, you must call the Render method to render the HTML and JavaScript to the view.
+	Finally, as with all of the %%ProductNameMVC%% controls, you must call the Render method to render the HTML and JavaScript to the view.

 	**In ASPX:**